-In 18th and 19th century literature, when imperialism was at it’s peak, English society saw itself as the most advanced, civilised nation, particularly for those living within major cities, and especially London.
-But English people were concerned about the end-product of process.
-The Victorian era, in particular, was a moment of rapid change, and English people worried that the end point of this progress would be a collapse into a dark age.
+In 18th and 19th century literature, when imperialism was at its peak, English society saw itself as the most advanced, civilised nation, particularly for those living within major cities, and especially London.
+But English people were concerned about the end of progress.
+The Victorian era, in particular, was a moment of rapid change, and English people worried that the endpoint of this progress would be a collapse into a dark age.
 The potential for degeneration, for their society to go ‘backwards’, was a dominant discourse, a prevailing horror.
 And the burden of this horror was placed upon the other, the non-civilised, whose presence in society was deemed to threaten the steady march of progress.

 This ‘other’ was frequently represented by those living in colonies.
-Because the imperial machine relied on racist ideologies such as eugenics, phrenology and mostly importantly, social Darwinism, to continue – the non-white were cast as the other, deemed to be more primitive, more savage, more barbarous.
+Because the imperial machine relied on racist ideologies such as eugenics, phrenology and most importantly, social Darwinism, to continue – the non-white were cast as the other, deemed to be more primitive, more savage, more barbarous.
 Thus, the gothic comes into play – English people were terrified of the ‘primitive’.
 They feared that they, despite how ‘civilised’ they were, had the potential to return to a primitive state.
 Upon meeting ‘native’, ‘untouched’ people who they considered ‘barbaric’, they wondered if it meant the human condition in it’s ‘untouched’ form was inherently barbaric.
-If, according to the social Darwinism, these ‘barbarous’ people they met were a less evolved forms of themselves, it seemed feasible within all people was the potential to ‘degenerate’ back to this primitive state.
+If according to the theory of Darwinism, these ‘barbarous’ people they met were a less evolved forms of themselves, it seemed feasible within all people was the potential to ‘degenerate’ back to a primitive state.

 Explaining the gothic can be difficult, especially since it emerges in so many forms and can be used to explore many things.
 But these are the basic principles, that a return of the past is a horror, and the past is barbaric, and that the barbaric people are those who are uncivilised, explicitly linked to those who are non-white, and non-English.